Sunday, October 30, 2016

 The FBI statements under James Comey might be relevant.
 Again the Republicans are jumping on it.
 They act like they have clean hands--they don't.
 When there was a real scandal involving Attorney Generals appointed and fired by Republicans in the George W. Bush era there was not very much response from Republicans about missing emails.
 It is only casually mentioned how other Republicans destroyed their email trail such as George W. Bush, Mitt Romney and Colin Powell. but there is a hint of politicization with the announcement that the FBI had uncovered some emails that prove that Hillary committed a crime.

 Hilary has been victimized by countless scandals for years, yet they all amount to next to nothing.
-But they all leave an odour.
-The worst are the rumours that never reach public scrutiny.
+But they all leave an odor.
+The worst are the rumors that never reach public scrutiny.
 The problem is that she is perceived as an uppity woman.
 A last minute "scandal" has a better chance of catching on.

 Transparency is an ideal that is not always practical.
 Negotiating with the enemy or with anyone with vested interests is made more difficult if not impossible if every word can be broadcast.